CiscoDevNet/terraform-provider-cml2/docs/index.md

 ### Optional

 - `cacert` (String) A CA CERT, PEM encoded.
 When provided, the controller cert will be checked against it.
 Otherwise, the system trust anchors will be used.
+- `dynamic_config` (Boolean) Does late binding of the provider configuration.
+If set to `true` then provider configuration errors will only be caught when resources and data sources are actually created/read.
+Defaults to `false`
 - `password` (String, Sensitive) CML2 password.
 - `skip_verify` (Boolean) Disables TLS certificate verification (default is false -- will not skip / it will verify the certificate!)
 - `token` (String, Sensitive) CML2 API token (JWT).